mrcinv/covid-sim/docs/forecast.md

 For each forecast only data from the past 3 weeks is used.
 The assumption that after three weeks infected people no longer spread the virus so older data can be discarded.

+The the theory used to obtain these estimates is explained under [Theory](theory.md).

 ### Slovenia

 ![](slograf.png)